michaeldmcqueen/shatteringthesilence/_programs/processing-trauma-2pm.md

   - Mermaid Room
 ---

-This session will include the basics of identifying trauma, self-care exercises, mindfulness and breathing techniques to decrease the intensity after a trigger event or flashback; We’ll work on calming the mind and body through music, aromatherapy, and more.
-This session is led by 2 licensed counselors: Cheryl Mlcoch, LPC with Andy’s House & Kidstuff, & Chris Bassett, LMFT with Light of the Rockies.
+This session will include the basics of identifying trauma, self-care exercises, mindfulness and breathing techniques to decrease the intensity after a trigger event or flashback; We’ll work on calming the mind and body through music, aromatherapy, and more. &nbsp;This session is led by 2 licensed counselors: Cheryl Mlcoch, LPC with Andy’s House & Kidstuff, & Chris Bassett, LMFT with Light of the Rockies.

+Capacity is limited to 15 people per session.
+Sign-up for sessions on the door.&nbsp;